webqit/webflo/README.md

 }
 ```

-Each function receives an `event` object representing the current flow.
+Each function receives an `event` object representing the current flow - including the request `event.request`.
 (But details ahead.)

 For *server-based* applications (e.g. traditional web apps and API backends), server-side handlers go into a directory named `server`.